 Outside sales professionals travel extensively to sell your products and services on the road, where they’ll develop strong face-to-face relationships and use their powerful social skills to connect with your most valuable customers.

 Here are the questions you’ll want to ask your outside sales prospects:

-- Are you comfortable with travelling?
+- Are you comfortable with traveling?